 Nearly ten hours later, a thought occurred to me.
-A thought that rendered my wife mute and saw her attempt to quickly distract me with whisky.
-If it wasn’t a set up, how did Bloody, BLOODY Matthew know my name……?
+A thought that rendered my wife mute and saw her attempt to quickly distract me with whiskey.
+If it wasn’t a setup, how did Bloody, BLOODY Matthew know my name……?

 © 2015 Man in His Pyjamas.
 All rights reserved. www.maninhispyjamas.com